When it comes to pest control, you’ve got the know-how. You can handle termites, rats, or wasps like a pro.

 How to Fix It:

 Start by defining your brand’s values and unique selling points (USPs).
 Are you the affordable option?
 The most tech-savvy?
 Family-friendly?
 Eco-conscious?
-Then, stick to those core ideas everywhere—website, social media, even the slogan on your trucks.
+Then, stick to those core ideas everywhere, on the website, social media, and even the slogan on your trucks.
 Your messaging should sing the same tune across every channel.

 Whatever you do, avoid the jargon.
-Stick to language that your ideal customer understands.
+Use language your ideal customer understands.
 No one’s bragging about hiring the company that’s “innovatively optimized for integrated pest management solutions.”

 2. Your Logo Looks Homemade